OchirnyamB/RetrospectiveCheckerboard_ob44f/Checkerboard.md

 2. **How well did you understand the programming concepts and foundational knowledge needed to complete the challenge?**
+    *

 3. **How well did you meet the requirements as set out in the challenge?
 What requirements did you not meet correctly (if any)?**
+    *

 5. **How could you improve going forward?
 What don't you still understand that was required for the challenge?**
+    * Keep in mind of SOLID design principles and always remember to stay away from duplication of code.